ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 # Redistribution — Spam and Griefing Threat Model

-This document describes how sybil spam and griefing attacks work against `Redistribution.sol`, what they can achieve, and order-of-magnitude estimates for how many nodes are needed to block `claim()`.
+This document describes how sybil spam and griefing attacks work against `Redistribution.sol`, what they can achieve, order-of-magnitude estimates for how many nodes are needed to block `claim()`, and the proposed mitigation package.

-For minimum-depth floor policy options, see [MINIMUM_DEPTH_OPTIONS.md](./MINIMUM_DEPTH_OPTIONS.md).
+For depth-floor policy details, see [MINIMUM_DEPTH_OPTIONS.md](./MINIMUM_DEPTH_OPTIONS.md).

 ## Summary